Diamond-shaped evolution of the superconducting interference pattern in NbTiN weak-link Josephson junctions: Conclusion

-\section{CONCLUSION}
+\section{Conclusion}

-In conclusion, a unique evolution of the superconducting interference pattern is observed in NbTiN weak-link Josephson junctions subjected in an in-plane magnetic filed.
-The evolution pattern manifests itself as a diamond block diagram featured with each side node opened and stretched out in a V-shape, mimicking the suppression-recovery patterns of critical supercurrent related to Zeeman-driven $0-\pi$ transition.
-In our case, we securely rule out the influence of Zeeman effect as the involved magnetic field is as small as dozens of millitesla and restrict our attention to the trivial orbital effect induced by rippled structures.
-The lateral height difference of the junction makes it easier to accumulate a flux quantum within a long-wavelength ripple, and meanwhile suppresses the critical supercurrent rapidly, which can induce a suppression-recovery behavior in a relatively small magnetic field.
+In summary, we report a distinct diamond-shaped evolution of superconducting interference patterns in NbTiN weak-link Josephson junctions under in-plane magnetic fields.
+This evolution is characterized by V-shaped nodal splitting and stretching, resembling suppression-recovery behaviors historically linked to Zeeman-driven 0-$\pi$ transitions.
+Crucially, our analysis excludes Zeeman effects—given the sub-100 mT field regime—and instead attributes the phenomenon to orbital modulation induced by nanoscale rippled structures.
+These geometric imperfections, arising from lateral height variations at the flake-substrate interface, makes it easier to accumulate a flux quantum within a long-wavelength ripple, and meanwhile suppresses the critical supercurrent rapidly, which can induce a suppression-recovery behavior in a relatively small magnetic field.

-Through a phenomenological formulation of rippled structures, we expand the phase modulation analysis developed in Ref.~\cite{CombinedZeemanandorbitaleffect}, by introducing several specific non-uniform current distributions.
-We find that a certain current distribution gives rise to a specific corresponding evolution of the superconducting interference pattern in an in-plane magnetic field.
-By considering two- and three-channel step-like current distributions, similar diamond block diagrams as the observations can be reproduced.
-A qualitative agreement is achieved for a three-channel distribution and a given rippled structure.

-Our results serve as a caution that the combined effect of rippled structures and non-homogeneous current distributions should be taken seriously when the phase coherent transport involving in-plane magnetic fields is explored.
-Further effort is required to uncover the complex effect of these ingredients, and the induced trivial misguide behaviors demand more attention when investigating phenomena concerning superconducting and topological properties.
+By extending the phase modulation framework of Ref.~\cite{CombinedZeemanandorbitaleffect}, we incorporate spatially non-uniform current distributions into a phenomenological model.
+Simulations reveal that two- and three-channel step-like current profiles (edge-localized and multi-path configurations) qualitatively reproduce the experimental diamond pattern.
+Optimal agreement is achieved for a three-channel distribution, consistent with strain-induced edge currents in the junction’s non-ideal geometry.
+Our findings serve as an extended understanding of rich orbital interference effects in Josephson junctions, revealing how rippled structures and non-uniform current distributions reshape phase-coherent transport.
+This cautions against misinterpreting similar patterns as Zeeman-driven phenomena in planar junctions, with implications for designing and interpreting superconducting devices under in-plane fields.